brian6484/CSKnowledge/Network/DevTools/Basics.md

-(blocked:other) = Browser extension blocked it (ad blocker, privacy tool) (blocked:client) = Same thing, extension interference (blocked:csp) = Content Security Policy blocked it (blocked:mixed-content) = HTTPS page trying to load HTTP resource (blocked:devtools) = You manually blocked it in DevTools
+(blocked:other) = Browser extension blocked it (ad blocker, privacy tool) (blocked:client) = Same thing, extension interference (blocked:csp) = Content Security Policy blocked it (blocked:mixed-content) = HTTPS page trying to load HTTP resource.
+So most likely its atlassian fault cuz developer put invalid link.
+(blocked:devtools) = You manually blocked it in DevTools so its customer fault.

 ### wats cors?
 its browser security that controls if a website can make a request to another domain